 Summer Blooming Trees

-Vitex – Covered with lilac-purple flowers in June and July.
+Covered with lilac-purple flowers in June and July.

 Commonly known as Chaste Tree.
 It is easy to overlook this summer bloomer because too often they look like overgrown shrubs.
-But, when you see a 15-20’ tall, multi-truck, well maintained variety covered with 12-18” purple flowers and gray-green foliage, you will fall in love.
+But, when you see a 15-20’ tall, multi-trunk, well maintained variety covered with 12-18” purple flowers and gray-green foliage, you will fall in love.
 They do well as large shrubs but make an even better summer statement when their lower branches are kept clear of suckers.
 They are very tolerant of our soils and weather.
 Fertilizing in the spring and sufficient water in the early summer will produce the most dramatic summer show.
 Best planted in full sun.

 Vitex makes a bold summertime statement with its 12-18” purple flowers.